TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/home.md

 # meta-data variables
 title: Home
 description: >-
-  Students interested in an intersectional approach to gender, sexuality, race and other key identities and the consequences these intersections have in people’s lives.
+  The Gender, Sexuality, and Women’s Studies program explores gender, sexuality, race, and other identities.
+  Housed in the College of Liberal Arts, this is an interdisciplinary program at Temple University.
+  View our academic offerings and earn a BA, Minor, or Certificate.
 keywords: 'gender, sexuality, academic offerings, BA, minor, certificate, accelerated degree'
 # custom variables